anubissbe/supply-chain-guard-github/DEVELOPMENT.md

 ## Project Overview

-This is a **Supply-Chain Guard Kit for GitHub Enterprise** designed to prevent S1ngularity-style exfiltration attacks in CI/CD pipelines across GitHub organizations.
+This is a **Supply-Chain Guard Kit for GitHub Enterprise** designed to prevent advanced supply chain attacks and data exfiltration in CI/CD pipelines across GitHub organizations.
 The kit leverages StepSecurity Harden-Runner for runtime security monitoring and GitHub Repository Rulesets for organization-wide enforcement.

 **Key Security Strategy:**
 - StepSecurity Harden-Runner for runtime monitoring and egress control